LITE-ON Technology Corporation

 The Company shall at all times monitor the development of relevant local and international regulations concerning ethical corporate management and encourage its directors, managers, and employees to make suggestions, based on which the adopted ethical corporate management policies and measures taken will be reviewed and improved with a view to achieving better implementation of ethical management.

-The ethical corporate management best practice principles of the Company shall be implemented after the board of directors grants approval.
+The ethical corporate management best practice principles of the Company shall be implemented after the board of directors grants the approval, and shall be reported at a shareholders' meeting.
 The same procedure shall be followed when the principles have been amended.

 When the Company’s ethical corporate management best practice principles are submitted for discussion by the board of directors, the board shall take into full consideration each independent director's opinions.
 If an independent director objects to or expresses reservations about any matter, it shall be recorded in the minutes of the board of directors meeting.
 An independent director that cannot attend the board meeting in person to express objection or reservations shall provide a written opinion before the board meeting, unless there is some legitimate reason to do otherwise, and the opinion shall be specified in the minutes of the board of directors meeting.